Meeting every Sunday at 10:30 (via Zoom and Facebook Live during the Corona Virus emergency)

 Anyone is welcome and it works best if you prayerfully read the passage before you come, asking God to give you insight into what He is saying to the church through His Word.
 Our present exciting topic is the discipleship teachings of Jesus from the book of Matthew.

 If your bible doesn't look well worn, then perhaps you should ask yourself whether you are using it enough!
 A bible is not meant to decorate a bookshelf - it is intended to be the light which guides us every day."

 "Your word is a lamp to guide my feet and a light for my path".
 (Psalm 119:105 NLT)

 Powerhouse Prayer Meeting

-A church communicates with God by prayer and our experience says that prayer meetings are essential to our healthy growth.
-No matter who you are, you will find benefit personally from praying and the church will benefit too.
+A church communicates with God by prayer and our experience says that prayer meetings are essential for healthy growth.
+No matter who you are, you will benefit personally from praying and the church will be stronger too.

-We encourage personal prayer at all times and we meet in the Seminar Room at Claremont House at 7:30pm on the first Wednesday evening of each month to pray together.
+We encourage personal prayer at all times and we meet in the Seminar Room at Claremont House at 7:00 pm on the first Tuesday of each month to pray together.
 Everyone is welcome.